rConfig V8 Core CLI Commands Reference

 rconfig:rancid-import-devices

-Section titled “rconfig:rancid-import-devices”Imports devices from RANCID JSON file to rConfig database.
+Section titled “rconfig:rancid-import-devices”Imports devices from a RANCID JSON file to the rConfig database.

-php artisan rconfig:rancid-import-devices /path/to/rancid-devices.jsonSee also: RANCID Migration Guide
+php artisan rconfig:rancid-import-devices /path/to/rancid-devices.jsonSee also: Migrate from RANCID to rConfig.

 rconfig:rancid-load-devices

-Section titled “rconfig:rancid-load-devices”Loads devices from RANCID installation to create rConfig import JSON file.
+Section titled “rconfig:rancid-load-devices”Loads devices from a RANCID installation to create an rConfig import JSON file.

 php artisan rconfig:rancid-load-devicesPrerequisites:

-- Access to RANCID installation and configuration files
+- Access to the RANCID installation and configuration files

 rconfig:report-lastDownload